chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Sat Jan 13 15:59:01 CST 2018

 I opened my terminal to code on Sat Jan 13 21:20:26 CST 2018

+I opened my terminal to code on Sat Jan 13 22:39:54 CST 2018